-Who is Responsible for Repairing the Meter Box?
+Who is Responsible for Repairing the Utilities Meter Box?

 This is based from an article we wrote for HA Magazine dealing with the commonly debated point of 'who is responsible for repairing the meter box on my property', with further modifications as we've found more information (particularly once we learned that the Gas Act 1996 was actually a piece of New Zealand legislation!).

 Nearly 40 years ago, when we first designed our door and frame units for the electricity boards, it was quite clear cut: the electricity (and gas) boards owned and were responsible for the meter boxes.
 However, when the industry was deregulated, these companies were no longer necessarily the billing company and so they no longer had this responsibility.

 External enclosures are a convenient solution for locating gas and electricity meters on social housing properties.
 Unfortunately, as they are usually plastic, they are susceptible to damage and at this stage maintenance responsibilities sometimes become unclear.
 These quotations from the Wiring Regulations (17th ed) help clarify things for the electricity meter box:

 - “A barrier or enclosure shall be firmly secured in place and have sufficient stability and durability to maintain the required degree of protection and appropriate separation from live parts...”

 - "Where it is necessary to remove a barrier or open enclosure or remove parts of enclosures, this shall be possible only:

 (i) by the use of a key or tool, or..."